robi56/FaceEMR/README.md

 ## Emotion Recognition from Facial Expression

-The project aims to train a model using tensorflow for facial emotion detection and used the trained model as predictor in android facial expression recogtion app.
+The project aims to train a model using tensorflow for facial emotion detection and used the trained model as predictor in android facial expression recongnition app.

-The model is trained using  tensorflow python framework and used in java application.
+The model is trained using  tensorflow python framework and used in android application where the basic langauge is java.

 Basically tensorflow provides a c++ api, that can be used in android application.
 The trained model by python langauge can be integrated with android project  after inclduing tensorflow c++ framework dependencies and using native interface the model can be loaded and called in java class.
 This is the whole thing

 The total work of this project is divided into two parts
 1) Devlop  a model in tensoflow using python langauge